TurakhiaLab/metaWEPP/README.md

 ### <a name="arg"> Arguments

-meta-WEPP requries the following arguments for config/config.yaml:
+metaWEPP requries the following arguments for config/config.yaml:

 1. `KRAKEN_DB` - Name of the Kraken database.
 2. `DIR` - Folder containing either metagenomic reads for analysis or reference FASTA files for read simulation using MeSS.